Additional support for learning

 We know that some children and young people need extra support to help them overcome barriers in learning.
-We are committed to providing additional support.

 - Difficulties with relationships

 - A sensory impairment or communication disorder

 - A physical disability

 - Being a young carer or parent